AD1616/reversing-games/psuedo.md

 ```
 def initial(board):
     int lastMoved // will be 1 if player 1 moved last, -1 if player 2 moved last
-    List moves // sequence of moves in reversed game
+    List moves // sequence of moves in reversed game, 2D

     if any row, column, or diagonal adds up to 3:
         //player1 won and moved last